openhab/openhab-addons/bundles/org.openhab.binding.wifiled/README.md

 ## Example

 Usually, there is no need to define your WiFi LED controllers via configuration files.
-However, if you like to do it, here is an example.
+However, here is an example.

 wifiled.things: